 New Castle is a medium-sized city located in the state of Pennsylvania.
 With a population of 22,375 people and 17 constituent neighborhoods, New Castle is the 37th largest community in Pennsylvania.
-Much of the housing stock in New Castle was built prior to World War II, making it one of the older and more historic cities in the country.
+New Castle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-New Castle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Castle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Castle is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Castle who work in office and administrative support (17.19%), sales jobs (11.27%), and teaching (6.06%).
+There are especially a lot of people living in New Castle who work in office and administrative support (15.32%), sales jobs (11.64%), and food service (6.80%).

 New Castle is a somewhat ethnically-diverse city.
 The people who call New Castle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Castle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Castle include German, Irish, English, and Polish.
+Important ancestries of people in New Castle include German, Irish, Polish, and English.

 The most common language spoken in New Castle is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.